Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

-Our proposed test can be related to randomization tests, e.g., \citet[Chapter 15.2]{lehmann/romano:2005}.
-In particular, Theorem \ref{thm:sizeControl} follows from showing that the $p$-value in \eqref{eq:pvalue} approximates the $p$-value of a (computationally infeasible) randomization test for $H_0$ in \eqref{eq:HT}.
-This observation provides intuition as to why Theorem \ref{thm:sizeControl} does not require the number of markets $n$, time periods $T$, or players $J$ to grow.
-We provide a detailed explanation and additional results in Section \ref{sec:validity}.
-In the rest of this section, we introduce the MCMC algorithm used to construct $(X^{(1)},\ldots,X^{(K)})$.
+The key insight behind Theorem \ref{thm:sizeControl} is the connection between our hypothesis test and the literature on randomization tests (see \citet[Chapter 15.2]{lehmann/romano:2005}).
+In particular, Theorem \ref{thm:sizeControl} follows from showing that the $p$-value in \eqref{eq:pvalue} approximates the $p$-value of an underlying randomization test for $H_{0}$ in \eqref{eq:HT} that is computationally infeasible.
+Recall that randomization tests enjoy validity in finite samples under suitable conditions.
+This explains why Theorem \ref{thm:sizeControl} does not require the number of markets $n$, time periods $T$, or players $J$ to grow.